fabienschlegel/d2c-v2/posts/begin-react-with-typescript.en.md

 author:
   name: 'Fabien Schlegel'
   avatar: '/assets/blog/authors/fabien-schlegel.webp'
 excerpt: "These technologies are good choices to build strong and reliable web applications.
-It's never been easier to develop a great user experience."
+It's never been easier to develop a great user experience with React and Typescript."
 tags: ['React', 'Typescript']
 related: ['five-tips-about-react-hooks', 'working-with-rest-apis-in-react']
 ---